cwendorf/BASE/README.md

-# Basic Analytical Statistics with Excel
+# BASE: Basic Analytical Statistics with Excel

 ## Course Calculators

-## Relational Intervals
+## ARISE: Arelational and Relational Interval Statistics in Excel

-## Estimation Approach
+## EASE: Estimation Approach to Statistics with Excel